Queen Mary's Dolls' House: Description

-The dollhouse was made to a scale of 1:12 (one inch to one foot), is over three feet tall, and contains models of products of well-known companies of the time.
+The doll's house was made to a scale of 1:12 (one inch to one foot), is over three feet tall, and contains models of products of well-known companies of the time.
 It is remarkable for its detail and the detail of the objects within it, many of which are -sized replicas of items in Windsor Castle.
 These were either made by the companies themselves, or by specialist modelmakers, such as Twining Models of Northampton, England.
 The carpets, curtains and furnishings are all copies of the real thing, and the house has working light fittings.
 The bathrooms are fully plumbed with piped, running water, and include a flushable toilet with miniature lavatory paper.
 Other items in the house include shotguns that "break and load", monogrammed linens, lifts and a garage of cars with operational engines.

 In addition, well-known writers wrote special books for the house's library, which were bound in scale size by Sangorski & Sutcliffe.
 Sir Arthur Conan Doyle contributed the short story "How Watson Learned the Trick", and the ghost-story writer M. R. James wrote "The Haunted Dolls' House".
 A. A. Milne contributed "Vespers".
 Other authors included J. M. Barrie, Thomas Hardy, Rudyard Kipling and W. Somerset Maugham.
 (George Bernard Shaw rebuffed the princess's request for a tiny volume of his work.)
 Composers who contributed miniature works for the house included Gustav Holst, Frederick Delius, Arthur Bliss, John Ireland and Arnold Bax, although Sir Edward Elgar refused to contribute.

-Painters, including Eli Marsden Wilson, Edith Mary Hinchley and Gladys Kathleen Bell, also provided miniature pictures.
+Painters, including Eli Marsden Wilson, Edith Mary Hinchley, Gladys Kathleen Bell and Christopher Adams, also provided miniature pictures.
 Two pen-and-ink drawings by G. Howell-Baker were supplied by his sister, who wrote to say that he had recently died when the request for his contribution arrived from the palace.

 Even the bottles in the wine cellar were filled with the appropriate wines and spirits, and the wheels of motor vehicles were properly spoked.
 Queen Mary's purchases brought media attention to specialist furnishers such as Dorothy Rogers, who created needlework miniature carpets for the house.
-Even viewing a high quality photo of the interior will not reveal it is in fact a collection of miniatures.

 There is a hidden garden revealed only when a vast drawer is pulled out from beneath the main building.
 Designed by Gertrude Jekyll, it includes replicas of greenery and garden implements and follows a traditional ornamental garden theme.

+In 2024, twenty new manuscripts were added to the house's library as part of the anniversary project headed by Queen Camilla to reflect Britain's modern literature.
+Sebastian Faulks, Bernardine Evaristo, Elif Shafak, Malorie Blackman, Alan Bennett, Julia Donaldson, Anthony Horowitz, Tom Stoppard, A. N. Wilson, Jacqueline Wilson, Philippa Gregory, Simon Armitage, Ben Okri, Joseph Coelho and Tom Parker Bowles were among the authors who contributed.